-Q: Why does LCEF require a construction loan agreement?
+Q: Why does LCEF require a construction to permanent loan agreement?

-A: The agreement is required to outline the provisions under which both parties are legally bound to perform.
+A: This agreement is required in order to outline the provisions under which both parties are legally bound to perform.
 It lists the required documents and instructions for completing them when disbursements are required.